mzywj2/Thesis-Project/README.md

 ### PCA Script:

 The script used to produce the PCA plots is the est_cov_pca.R script by Toumas Hamala, April 2024 - GitHub Repository: https://github.com/thamala/polySV.git
-There are slight changes in the script that have been mentioned in the PCA Plot folder scripts - removal of the geom_repel line to remove the labels in one output as well as the adjustment of the ggtitle, axis.title size and plot.title size.
+There are slight adjustments to the script that have been mentioned in the PCA Plot folder scripts - removal of the geom_repel line to remove the labels in one output as well as the adjustment of the ggtitle, axis.title size and plot.title size.

+#### Note:
+The input files required for this analysis are genome fasta files which are too large to be shared on this GitHub page, therefore full permission has been granted to the location of these files on ada: /gpfs01/home/mzywj2

 ## Dependencies:
 * Bcftools: Version 1.20